xiaomingaaa/xiaomingaaa.github.io/_pages/about.md

 My research interests mainly focus on Knowledge Graph, LLM and their application in biological problems.
 Currently I’m working on drug discovery and molecule edit/generation with model Transparency.

 # What’s new?
 * [08/2025] One co-first author paper is accepted by EMNLP 2025 (Findings).
-Congrates to Chengrui Xiang.
+Congrates to Chengrui Xiang!
 * [08/2025] One co-authored paper (with corresponding author role) has been accepted by Journal of Chemical Information and Modeling (JCIM).
-Congrates to Lingxuan Xie.
+Congrates to Lingxuan Xie!

 * [07/2025] ImageDDI is accepted on *Information Fusion* (IF: 15.5), Congratulations to Yuqin He.